 Freetrail Sanctioned Community

-The purpose of a community is to bring together people with similar interests and goals.
+The purpose of a community is to bring together people with the similar interest and love for trail running.
 With this in mind, we hope there is no limit to the positive benefit Freetrail can add to your life.
 Our goal is to bring as many trail runners from across the globe together in one place.
 We hope that you become friends, and even family, with each other.

 That said, we need to delineate boundaries between what’s inside and outside Freetrail control, and how to approach these different scenarios accordingly.